Day Eighteen on the Central Route of the Camino Portugués ~ Ponte de Lima to Rubiães, 17.7 Km (11 Miles)

 Wisteria Line the Way to the Igreja de Santa Marinha de Arcozelo on day eighteen on the Central Route of the Portuguese CaminoWisteria Line the Way to the Igreja de Santa Marinha de Arcozelo

-In the village, just beyond the church, the way to one of only two open cafés on day eighteen can be seen.
+In the village, just beyond the church, the way to one of only a few open cafés on day eighteen can be seen.
 You must turn left, here at the sign and walk down a lane to the Café Veiga, about 100 meters to the west of the Camino.
+The café does open early (0600 as of this update) so if you are in need of breakfast this would be the only stop for you!

 We continued to wind around the town, as the yellow arrows directed us to turn left onto this next lovely, grape-vine dotted road.